-Sacred Heart Hospital on the Gulf, part of the Sacred Heart Health System, is now operational, opening in March 2010.
+Sacred Heart Hospital on the Gulf, part of the Sacred Heart Health System, opened in March 2010.
 The County adopted by ordinance in 2005 a discretionary 1⁄2 cent small county surtax to help fund the construction of the hospital.
 An inter-local agreement was entered into with the City of Wewahitchka and the City of Port St. Joe whereby the County will receive all funds generated from the small county surtax and such funds will be used as set forth in the agreement.
 The additional tax was effective January 1, 2006.
-The receipts on the Small County Surtax increased 5% in fiscal year 2018-
+The receipts on the Small County Surtax decreased 2% in fiscal year 2019-2020.

-The County did not issue any new debt during the Fiscal year 2018-19.
-The County issued two bonds during the fiscal year 16-17.
+The County did not issue any new debt during the Fiscal year 2019-2020.
+The County issued two bonds during the fiscal year 2016-2017.
 The County issued \$3,440,000 in Limited Ad Valorem Tax Bonds, Series 2016.
 The bonds a limited obligation of the County, the principal and interest on the bonds are payable from and secured by a pledge of the ad valorem taxing power of the County within its three Cape San Blas Municipal Taxing Units, named Bayside, Gulfside Beachfront and Gulfside Interior.
-At the time of bond issuance the County estimated that, based on the 2016 tax rolls, the initial levy necessary to comply with the requirements of the bonds, will be 1.1052 mills in the Bayside, 1.3139 mills in the Gulf Beachfront, and 1.1549 mills in the Gulfside Interior.
-Based on the current tax rolls the millage rates for the MSTU were reduced to 1.0727 mills in the Bayside, 1.2542 mills in the Gulf Beachfront, and 1.0869 mills in the Gulfside Interior The County additionally issued \$4,000,000 non-ad valorem Revenue Bonds, Series 2016.
+At the time of bond issuance, the County estimated that, based on the 2016 tax rolls, the initial levy necessary to comply with the requirements of the bonds, will be 1.1052 mills in the Bayside, 1.3139 mills in the Gulf Beachfront, and 1.1549 mills in the Gulfside Interior.
+Based on the current tax rolls the millage rates for the MSTU were reduced to 0.9016 mills in the Bayside, 1.1547 mills in the Gulf Beachfront, and 0.8664 mills in the Gulfside Interior.
+The County additionally issued \$4,000,000 non-ad valorem Revenue Bonds, Series 2016.
 The principal and interest payments of these bonds will be paid from the general non-committed and non-restricted revenues of the County.
 The County has signed a Resolution to appropriate in its annual budget to pay all debt obligations for the Bond issuance.
 Proceeds from the sale of the Bonds will be applied for the renourishment and reconstruction of the beachfront at Cape San Blas in Gulf County.
+Grant funding has allowed the County to reduce the non-ad valorem revenue bond to a principal balance of \$690,000 as of 9/30/2020.